sheldon18/cinebox/README.md

 #### Media <a name="media"></a>

-- Apple devices mockup [image](https://user-images.githubusercontent.com/44424348/80560009-8f474800-8a33-11ea-8e13-27548552272b.JPG) created using Multi Device Website Mockup Generator.
+- Apple devices mockup [image](https://user-images.githubusercontent.com/44424348/80571798-5027ef80-8a51-11ea-8500-8019b47ca246.JPG) created using Multi Device Website Mockup Generator.
-- All images are non-watermarked images that have been sourced from IMDB and Google Images
+- All images are non-watermarked images and have been sourced from IMDB and Google Images.
 - All trailer links are youtube trailer links for the respective movie.

 #### Disclaimer <a name="disclaimer"></a>